The

 that has the skills and resources to help.

-Is the best person to provide the
+Is the best person to

 support;